 Kelsey Boeff completed her masters in Climate Science this spring in the University of Maine's Climate Change Institute and School of Biology and Ecology.
 Kelsey took over Courtney's role as Aquatic Scientist in May of 2014.

 Nora Theodore earned her MS in Ecology and Environmental Science in the spring of 2016.
 She worked as the buoy project's aquatic data manager from 2014-2016.

-Rachel Fowler is the current Friends of Acadia Aquatic Scientist, and is a PhD student at the University of Maine Climate Change Institute and School of Biology and Ecology.
+Rachel Fowler is the current Friends of Acadia Aquatic Scientist, and is a PhD candidate at the University of Maine Climate Change Institute and School of Biology and Ecology.
 She started as the Friends of Acadia Aquatic Scientist in May, 2016.

 Alyssa Reischauer and Shannon Wiggin are physical science technicians responsible for conducting most of the field work for the buoy.
 They also take measurements and samples from 11 lakes and 11 streams each month from April through October as part of the broader sampling effort in Acadia National Park.

 Kelly O’Neil is a physical science technician for the Northeast Temperate Network.
 She earned her B.S. in Environmental Science with a focus in Freshwater Ecology in 2003.
 She assists with collecting field data for the JP buoy.
 She also helps with gathering water quality and quantity measurements from the streams and lakes in Acadia National Park.